Add Image to PDF using C#

 int idx = 1;

-foreach (Aspose.PDF.XImage image in page.Resources.Images)
+foreach (Aspose.Pdf.XImage image in page.Resources.Images)

 {

-using (MemoryStream imageStream = new MemoryStream())
+using (var imageStream = new MemoryStream())

 {